 The game is traditionally played with four people at a time, a boss, a worker who is late to work, and two co-workers who are not late.

-The late worker can be sent to a separate room in the Zoom call for a brief period while the two other co-workers develop an elaborate story as to why the third worker was late.
+The late worker can be sent to a separate room in the Zoom call for a brief period while the two other co-workers elaborate on why the third worker was late.

 Traditionally, the two other co-workers then stand behind the boss and use physical pantomiming to try to help their fellow worker explain why he was late.